robin-raymond/zax.io/pointers.md

 pointer2 : Unknown

-// cast into an `Unknown` type (a copy of the captured variable is created) pointer1 = func1 unsafe copyas Unknown pointer2 = func2 unsafe copyas Unknown
+// cast into an `Unknown` type (a copy of the captured variable is created) pointer1 = func1 unsafe copy as Unknown pointer2 = func2 unsafe copy as Unknown

-// cast back from an `Unknown` using the type of the function definition func3 := pointer1 unsafe copyas :simpleFunc func4 := pointer2 unsafe copyas :func2
+// cast back from an `Unknown` using the type of the function definition func3 := pointer1 unsafe copy as :simpleFunc func4 := pointer2 unsafe copy as :func2

 func3() // will execute the code defined in func1
 func4() // will execute the code defined in func2